AuthorCarpentry/authorcarpentry.github.io/README.md

 ## Get Involved
-AuthorCarpentry is an Open Project and we enthusiastically welcome contributions of librarian and other research professionals.
+Author Carpentry is an Open Project and we enthusiastically welcome contributions of librarian and other research professionals.
 Anyone with an interest in the material is welcome to take part.
 The project is being co-ordinated by [Tom Morrell](mailto:tmorrell@caltech.edu) at Caltech